 Who is organizing the South Side Pitch?

-The Institute for Justice Clinic on Entrepreneurship at the University of Chicago Law School, along with the University of Chicago Office of Business Diversity and the Chicago Innovation Exchange, are the organizers of the South Side Pitch.
+The Institute for Justice Clinic on Entrepreneurship at the University of Chicago Law School is the organizer of the South Side Pitch.

 Am I eligible to be a contestant?